Off to see the wizard

 Tips from one family’s magical Los Angeles theme park jaunt

 Ascending the Hogwart’s staircase, sipping Butterbeer, picking a wand at Olivander’s (or does it pick you?), and buying a chocolate frog at Honeydukes have all been the stuff of my daughter’s dreams since she began her journey deep, so very deep into the world of Harry Potter.
 But finally going to the Hogwarts of Hollywood was one of the many 2020 plans we cancelled because … well you know.
-But then early this month, after much pleading by my kids and some great vaccination work by the CDC, that dream became a reality and we made our way to Universal Studios Hollywood.
+But then early this summer, after much pleading by my kids and some great vaccination work by the CDC, that dream became a reality and we made our way to Universal Studios Hollywood.

 Sure, an advanced placement course in Harry Potter’s Wizarding World was our reason for going, but this blockbuster franchise-themed park has an impressive variety experiences for movie fans of all stripes.
 There’s the splashy Jurassic Park ride, the very 3D Transformers experience, and even a hilarious Krusty the Klown Simpsons ride.
 Also, as the only working movie-studio-plus-theme-park in the world, one of the highlights is the old-school, hour-long tour of the working backlot that includes sets from War of the Worlds, Psycho and Jaws, along with wacky thrills like a the simulation of the San Francisco earthquake and Peter Jackson’s King Kong 360 — billed as the world’s largest 3D experience.
 It’s certainly huge, and while it’s not really frightening, it is impressively disorienting!